Gen Z in the Workplace: What Do They Value?

 The idea of slowly withdrawing from overworking has gone viral on TikTok.
 The idea of quiet quitting is not outright quitting your job, but you’re quitting the idea of going above and beyond.

-Gen Z make it loud and clear:
+Gen Z makes it loud and clear:

 “Work is not life and, I’m not going to do things I’m not compensated for any more.”